ZiCog/sodor-spinal/README.md

 ### Status

+2019-05-13 : Added SDRAM module.

+2019-04-05 : Added memory module Memory.scala.
+This provides use of FPGA block RAMs with the picorv32 memory interface.

 2018-04-18 : Data and control paths completed.
 All instructions in place except FENCE, ECALL, EBREAK and the CS register stuff.
              Almost all control and data paths checked out with a test harness "sodor-sim.scala".